 Why have we done this?
 Simply because it is happening with such high prevalence.

 Yet, it’s not okay.
 It is unhealthy…and here’s why.

-First, kids almost always lean away from healthy foods, and prefer foods containing simple carbohydrates.
-This includes breads, pasta, cereal, cookies, pancakes, crackers, pizza, French fries, etc. While we didn’t recognize the health implications of these foods fifty years ago, we now know how dangerous such foods are when consumed almost exclusively.
+First, kids almost always lean away from healthy foods and prefer foods containing simple carbohydrates.
+This includes bread, pasta, cereal, cookies, pancakes, crackers, pizza, French fries, etc. While we didn’t recognize the health implications of these foods fifty years ago, we now know how dangerous such foods are when consumed almost exclusively.

 Not only does it limit the breadth of nutrients your child receives, but this habit also has a highly damaging effect on their body.
 It affects blood sugar levels in a way that not only can support future obesity but also affects energy and the ability to sustain attention in school.
 It is also very taxing upon the pancreas, attempting to keep up with the demands of changing internal blood sugar levels.
 Pediatricians see an alarming rise in children with diabetes, in part to diets based solely upon eating simple carbohydrates.
 This is worth researching a bit, to fully appreciate the danger of these poor eating habits.